romainl/idiomatic-vimrc/README.md

 - Use `:map <F6>` to see what is mapped to `<F6>` and in which mode.
 - Use `:verbose map <F6>` to also see where it was last mapped.
 - See `:help key-notation`.
-- `:map` and `:map!` are too generic.
+- `:map` and `:map!` cover too many modes.
 Use `:nmap` for normal mode recursive mappings, `:imap` for insert mode, `:xmap` for visual mode, etc.
 - See `:help map-commands`.
 - Unless they are provided by some built-in plugin like Netrw, Vim doesn't define *any* mapping.

-Use non-recursive mappings ONLY if you intend to use default commands in your mappings, which is almost always what you want:
+Use non-recursive mappings if you intend to ONLY use default commands in your mappings, which is almost always what you want:

     nnoremap <key> yyp